bradleytaunt/1mb-club/submit.md

 If you come across any bugs or incorrect/dead web page listings on this site, feel free to [open a ticket](https://todo.sr.ht/~bt/1mb-club-bugs).
 Please **do not** use this as a means to submit websites!
 They will be ignored and closed!

 Thank you.

-[^1]: There is a project mirror on Codeberg but I do not regularly check there for updates, hence the push for git email patches.